Disclaimer: I don't own Star Wars

 As the Falcon neared its destination, the presence grew stronger.

 "Why don't we land in the Dune Sea?"
-Leia asked Han.
+Leia asked Han as she studied the planetary system on the nava computer.
 It was the most ideal spot.
 She couldn't understand Han's hesitancy.

 Chewie growled.
 Han grimaced.